Geometric Fluctuation of Conformal Hilbert Spaces and Multiple Graviton Modes in Fractional Quantum Hall Effect: Results

-where $|\psi_n\rangle$, $E_n$ are eigenstates and eigenenergies of Eq.(\ref{vint2}).
-Given that $\lambda_k \gg \lambda_{k+1}$, we will see $m-k$ distinct peaks well separated in energy, corresponding to $m-k$ GMs each with transparent geometric interpretation as illustrated in Fig.\ref{gm_cf}(a).
-The spectral sum rule for the guiding center structure factor will clearly be satisfied from all the contributions of these GMs, as long as $|\psi_g\rangle$ lives completely within $\mathcal H_k$.
+where $|\psi_n\rangle$, $E_n$ are eigenstates and eigenenergies of Eq.~\eqref{vint2}.
+Given that $\lambda_k \gg \lambda_{k+1}$, we will see $m-k$ distinct peaks well separated in energy, corresponding to $m-k$ GMs, each with transparent geometric interpretation as illustrated in Fig.~\ref{gm_cf}a.
+The spectral sum rule for the guiding center structure factor will be satisfied from all the contributions of these GMs, as long as $|\psi_g\rangle$ lives completely within $\mathcal H_k$.

-\textit{Short-range two-body interaction--} A number of analytical results have been derived in our previous works, which are rigorous in the thermodynamic limit and useful in determining which CHS $|\psi_g\rangle$ resides in\cite{wang2021analytic}.
-Let us first take $\hat V_{\text{int}}$ in Eq.(\ref{vint2}) as a sum of short-range two-body interactions as follows:
+A number of analytical results have been derived in our previous works, which are rigorous in the thermodynamic limit and useful in determining which CHS $|\psi_g\rangle$ resides in \cite{wang2021analytic}.
+Let us first take $\hat V_{\text{int}}$ in Eq.~\eqref{vint2} as a sum of short-range two-body interactions as follows: